AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

     * **Path to search in**

-      Specify the root page of the branch you want to search.
+      Specify the root page of the branch that you want to search.

     * **Search Button Text**